wyethr/hrsjournal/journal/_build/html/_sources/intro.md

 #### Eligibility

 All upper school students are invited to submit research that they've completed, whether it be through the Honors Research program, other Marlborough classes, or outside of the school.
-They must already have a rough or final draft of the article, and be prepared to submit their work through intensive editing and peer review.
+They must already have a rough or final draft of the article, and they should be prepared to submit their work through intensive editing and peer review.

 #### Timeline and Due Dates

 TBD

-### <font color=#3B1072>Potential Editors</font>
+### <font color=#3B1072>Potential Staff</font>

 We are currently closed for staff applications.

 #### Eligibility

-TBD
+Upper school students are invited to apply, especially those with a background in research, student publications, and coding.

-#### Available Positions
+#### Staff Positions

 <div class="row">